 The CTPRP examination is a time-based, closed book exam, completed within 3 hours that is administered through a third party vendor, Examity.
 The exam is taken online from your own computer and remote proctoring is required to monitor examination compliance.
 The CTPRP examination contains 125 questions worth up to 140 points.
 Examination questions include testing the domain knowledge and application of knowledge using Third Party risk situations.
 Multiple choice questions are presented using Third Party risk management scenarios from the Outsourcer or the Service Provider point of view.
 A score of 70% or higher must be achieved to pass the exam.
 We do not offer stand-alone practice tests currently; however, the class materials provide Knowledge Check sample questions for each module.

-The exam must be taken within 15 weeks of completing the class.
+The exam must be taken within 15 weeks of starting the class.
 Failure to meet the 15- week deadline may result in retaking the class and the exam at your own expense.

 We recommend scheduling your exam at least 24 hours in advance of your preferred exam date/time to avoid a nominal $5.00 “on demand” testing fee from the testing company.
 Any cancellation or modification within 24 hours of an existing exam appointment will result in a $5.00 on-demand fee.